fkr4eng/stafo/data/V0/formalized_statements_v0.md

     - formalized setting:
         - 'system1' is an instance of 'Übertragungsglied'
         - 'system1' has the property 'stabil'
-        - 'e(t)' is an instance of 'Regeldifferenz'
+        - 'e' is an instance of 'Regeldifferenz'
-        - 'E(s)' is an instance of 'Bildfunktion'
+        - 'E' is an instance of 'Bildfunktion'
-        - 'e(t)' 'hat Bildfunktion' 'E(s)'
+        - 'e' 'hat Bildfunktion' 'E'
-        - 'e_\infty' is an instance of 'bleibende Regelabweichung'
+        - 'e_infty' is an instance of 'bleibende Regelabweichung'
-        - 'system1' 'hat bleibende Regelabweichung' 'e_\infty'
+        - 'system1' 'hat bleibende Regelabweichung' 'e_infty'
     - formalized assertion:
         - There is an equation:
             - full source code: '\(e_\infty = \lim_{t \to \infty} e(t) = \lim_{s \to 0} s E(s).\)'